paked/protography/README.md

-# protography - `.pmtiles` file parser in rust
+# protography - vector map explorations with Vello and Protomaps

+To run: `cargo run toolangi.pmtiles`.
+Other pmtiles archives could work too one day.

 Do not use this.
-I am writing this to learn how to write Rust.
+I am writing it to learn Rust.